mateus-varela/vaultwarden/README.md

 Thank you for checking out my project portfolio!

-* I also added a README.md file in terraform, to give you more details about how to use it.
+* I also added a README.md file in terraform folder, to give you more details about how to use it.

 ## Contact